Build user-generated content that matters for your store

 Running a business is an overwhelming job and more so when you gotta make it profitable at the same time.
 However, executing marketing campaigns, checking on your inventory, picking your brain to drive website traffic, and simultaneously running a profitable online business is often easier said than done.
 After all, too many factors are involved to determine the success of your online brand.

 Even when you think you got every single puzzle piece in its place, you would still fall short to achieve the desired business goals.
 Why so?
 Well, one of the reasons could very well be the exceedingly huge abandoned cart rate.
-The effect of an abandoned cart remains overlooked by most online businesses and is probably one of the underrated factors for a bad business quarter.
-The effect of an abandoned cart rate is huge and can be a major roadblock to your revenue or business growth.
+The importance of an abandoned cart email remains overlooked by most online businesses and can even be a major roadblock to your revenue or business growth.
 But, how bad is it?

 This number tragically implies that the business strategy funnel is leaking money and it’s high time to buck up and recover the money that is left on the table due to online cart abandonment.
 Abandoned cart rate spikes up when shoppers visit your eCommerce store, adds products but don’t complete their purchase.

-However, that was just the tip of the iceberg and there’s a lot more to just building an abandoned cart email strategy.
+However, that was just the tip of the iceberg and there’s a lot more to just building a cart recovery strategy.
 Unless you know which element is working for you and whatnot, it won’t be of any help.

 That’s why today we are here to discuss further on how to optimize your abandoned cart email strategy that gets you the required conversion and helps you recover more sales than ever.
 So, let’s get started.